 Who’s Who of the Women’s Game?

-The tournament has attracted all the stellar signings that the men’s version boasts.
+The tournament has attracted all the stellar can you buy ambien over the counter signings that the men’s version boasts.
 Sarah Taylor, the exciting talent from Sussex, will represent Adelaide Strikers and comes up against fellow England internationals Charlotte Edwards and Katherine Brunt of the Perth Scorchers.

 Meg Lanning is looking to certify her place as the best player in the game for the Melbourne Stars.
 Her participation is hoped to enhance the reach of the tournament and improve the image of the women’s game.
 Former pros have come out of retirement too, as the opportunity was too good to turn down for some ‘oldies’.
 Australia legends Lisa Sthalekar and Shelley Nitschke will pad up once again to join in and hopefully bring more attention to the event.